 If further investigation is needed, which will take longer than 10 working days, we will telephone you to agree when you will get a full response.

 If the complainant is not satisfied with the outcome at Stage 1 then they should contact the staff member who had handled the complaint to appeal for a review, stating:

 - What their desired outcome would be.

 A senior manager, who was not previously involved with the complaint, will then review the complaint and will:

-- Acknowledge that they are now dealing with it by getting in touch with the complainant within three working days with their name and contact details.
+- Acknowledge that they are now dealing with it by contacting the complainant within three working days with their name and contact details.

 - Offer the complainant the opportunity for a personal telephone conversation or meeting.

 - Review the Stage 1 response, speaking with the investigating officer where appropriate.

 - Deciding whether the original outcome still stands or whether to try to resolve the complaint, it can be improved, e.g. by offering compensation.